tamslo/koala/README.md

 For services of type `evaluation`, a list of steps needs to be given that can be evaluated.
 Possible values are `alignment`, `alignment_filtering`, and `variant_calling` (as defined in `client/src/components/experimentConstants.js`).

+## Manual tasks

+Some tasks need to or can be executed manually.

+### NovoAlign and BEDTools genomecov

+We suppose Docker for Python cannot cope with the large log output, so these tasks need to be executed manually as explained [here](scripts/manual_execution/README.md).

+### Import Data Sets

+There are scripts in `scripts/import_smart_datasets` that potentially extract FASTQ files, move them to the right location, and create a JSON file holding the data set information.

+Files are expected to be located in `data/intermediate`, with one folder per data set.
+The folder name is used for the data set's `id` and `name` that are prefixed with `smart_` or `SMART`.
+The folder is expected to contain paired FASTQ files (potentially gzipped), with the naming scheme `<folder name>_[1|2].fq`.

+### Alignment Restriction with Coverage

+_TODO_

 ## Useful Commands for Testing

 - Run docker on VM: `docker run -v ~/code/data:/data -it <container_name>`